Cisco-Offensive-Summit/badge-2024/firmware/init_files/README.md

 ## MPY

 Some files are too large to write on firmware init, so they must be compiled to mpy files.
+This file limit seems to be somewhere around 8000 bytes, probably due to some stack alloc limits.

 More info here: https://docs.micropython.org/en/latest/reference/mpyfiles.html